Light2Dark/quality-of-life/README.md

 #### Improvements (To-Do):

-- Add logos for the sources of data in dashboard (APIMS)
+- Add logos for the sources of data in dashboard
 - It might be good to partition and cluster based on certain attributes to provide long term scalability
-- Add historical air quality data ([Hong Lim's Kaggle Dataset](https://www.kaggle.com/datasets/honglim/malaysia-air-quality-index-2017), [YnShung's API Malaysia](https://github.com/ynshung/api-malaysia))
+- Dashboard could include more analysis and charts
-- Dashboard's time_of_day breakdown can be a better heatmap that changes colour based on running median instead of fixed scale.
+- Improving fault tolerance

 ## Credits
 Thank you to everyone who made the [Data Engineering Zoomcamp](https://github.com/DataTalksClub/data-engineering-zoomcamp)